2023 Camp Handbook

 Entrance & Parking

-Currently, daily parking for drop-off and pick-up of students is available in the City of Glendale paid parking lot on Verdugo Road, opposite of the campus (Lot 32).
-Parents and campers can then walk over the pedestrian bridge to the Glendale Community College Auditorium, where we will gather all the campers for the beginning of each day (including early drop-off).
-This Auditorium is also where we will conduct pick-up for both the regular camp day, and the Wrap Party (extended care).
+Daily parking for drop-off and pick-up of students is available in the City of Glendale paid parking lot on Verdugo Road, opposite of the campus (Lot 32).
+Parents and campers can then walk over the pedestrian bridge to the entrance to the Glendale Community College Auditorium, where we will gather all the campers for the beginning of each day (including early drop-off).
+This area is also where we will conduct pick-up for both the regular camp day, and the Wrap Party (extended care).
 Street parking is also available, but is extremely limited (please be sure to read all signs!).
 We have two campus maps available here: Map #1 & Map #2.

 We will be using the parent emails that you provided on your Registration to inform you of up-to-date camp news throughout the session.
 This will be 99% of our communication to you, and it's important that you receive it!
 If you'd like a different or additional email to be used, please let us know.
 And if you haven't received an email from us by the end of the first week of the session, then we have the wrong email for you, or our emails to you are being auto-filtered to your Spam Folder.
 Contact us immediately!